kevinAlbs/Gravity/README.md

 - Change bg music

 ## Issues ##
+- Firefox for some reason restarts game in second level!
 - [fixed?]
 Floating outside platform bug
 - A bit of fluctuation on platforms (might be due to how I check if the player is on a platform)
 - Opening multiple tabs of the game causes it not to load...